 As regular attendance and academic achievement are closely linked, University policies concerning student attendance are necessary for ensuring students are meeting the terms of satisfactory academic progress.
-It is the policy of the University that once a student is registered in a course, s/he is required to be regular and punctual in class attendance.
-Class absence DOES NOT excuse the student from learning course material, from submitting required assignments on time, and/or from fulfilling other course requirements.
-An excused absence is defined as an absence due to legitimate mitigating circumstances (e.g., death in the family, sickness of the student, etc.) that can be documented.
-When an excused absence is accepted, the student shall still be held to the same standard for making up missed class work, assignments and/or examinations.
-Faculty maintain records of student attendance in SSU classes and supply these records to the University for the purposes of advising and/or monitoring the performance of students, especially those on academic probation.
+It is the policy of the University that once a student is registered in a course, the student is required to be regular and punctual in class attendance throughout all class sessions.
+Being absent or being late to a class DOES NOT excuse the student from learning course material, from submitting required assignments on time, from gaining participation points and/or from fulfilling other course requirements.
+When students are absent, they must immediately notify their instructor(s) in writing.

-At SSU more than four absences (including excused absences) in a course is considered excessive.
-Students who have more than four absences in a class will receive a failing grade ("F").
 Absences are counted from the first official meeting of the class regardless of the date of a student's enrollment.
 Consequently, a student who registers late must carefully monitor their regular attendance during the remainder of the term.